-22.9.6 Assessment of performance standard contraventions in an overlay zone, mapped area or affecting a scheduled item Pe rformance standard Matters of discretion Guidance on the assessment of resource consents 1.
-In a hazard overlay zone:Hazardous substances quantity limits and storage requirements a.
+22.9.6 Assessment of performance standard contraventions in an overlay zone, mapped area or affecting a scheduled item Performance standard Matters of discretion Guidance on the assessment resource consents 1.
+In a hazard overlay zone: • Hazardous substances quantity limits and storage requirements a.
 Risk from natural hazards See Rule 11.4 2.
 Affecting a scheduled heritage building or scheduled heritage structure • Materials and design a.
 Effects on heritage values See Rule 13.5 3.
 In an urban biodiversity mapped area: • Maximum area of vegetation clearance (UBMA) a.
 Effects on biodiversity values See Rule 10.5

 - Restricted discretionary activities will be assessed in accordance with section 104 and 104C of the RMA, meaning only those matters to which Council has restricted its discretion will be considered, and Council may grant or refuse the application, and, if granted, may impose conditions with respect to matters over which it has restricted its discretion. - 2.
-Rules 22.10.2 and 22.10.3: - a. list the matters Council will restrict its discretion to, under the heading 'matters of discretion', these matters are not further restricted by any guidance provided; and - b. provide guidance on how a consent application will be assessed, under the heading 'guidance on the assessment of resource consents', including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application.
-These are examples of situations or mitigation measures that may support consent being granted, but are not requirements that must always be met in order for an activity to be granted consent; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
+Rules 22.10.2 and 22.10.3: - a. list the matters Council will restrict its discretion to; and - b. provide guidance on how a consent application will be assessed, including: - i. relevant objectives and policies, with respect to s104(1)(b)(vi); - ii. potential circumstances that may support a consent application; - iii. general assessment guidance; and - iv. conditions that may be imposed. - 3.
 Rules 22.10.2 and 22.10.3 apply as follows: - a.
 Rule 22.10.2 applies to restricted discretionary development activities; and - b.
 Rule 22.10.3 applies to restricted discretionary subdivision activities. - 4.
 For all land use activities that require consent, all associated development activities will be considered as part of the resource consent even if the development otherwise meets the development performance standards in the Plan.
 Conditions on development activities may be used to minimise any adverse effects from the land use activity or create mitigating positive effects. - 5.
 Where a restricted discretionary activity does not meet a performance standard the following occurs: - a. if the contravention of the performance standard defaults to restricted discretionary then: - i. the activity, as a whole, will be treated as restricted discretionary; and - ii. the matters of discretion are expanded to include the areas of non-compliance with the performance standard; and - iii. the performance standard contravention will be assessed as indicated in Section 22.9; and - iv. the matters of discretion in this section will be assessed as indicated. - b. if the contravention of the performance standard defaults to discretionary then: - i. the activity, as a whole, will be treated as discretionary; and - ii. the performance standard contravention will be assessed as indicated in Section 22.11; and - iii. the assessment guidance in this section will also be considered. - c. if the contravention of the performance standard defaults to non-complying then: - i. the activity, as a whole, will be non-complying; and - ii. the performance standard contravention will be assessed as indicated in Section 22.12; and - iii. the assessment guidance in this section will also be considered.